Azrand/kickstarter-analysis/README.md

 ### Analysis of Outcomes Based on Goals

-The Outcomes Based on Goal chart below, shows that campaigns $1,000 or less have the highest success rate at 75%.
+The Outcomes Based on Goal chart below shows that $1,000 or less campaigns have the highest success rate at 75%.
 There was a total of 251 projects where 188 were successful and 63 failed.
-The lowest chance for success were campaigns that ranged from $45,000 or greater with a failure rate of 88%.
-There was a total of 16 projects where 2 were successful in the greater than $50,000 range.
+The lowest chance for success were campaigns that ranged from $45,000 or greater, with a failure rate of 88%.
+There were 16 projects where 2 were successful in the greater than $50,000 range.

 ![Outcomes Based on Goals](https://github.com/Azrand/kickstarter-analysis/blob/main/resources/Outcomes_vs_Goals.png)